-XII Docudays UA Travelling Human Rights Documentary Film Festival starts on 12th of October.
+XIII Docudays UA Travelling Human Rights Documentary Film Festival traditionally starts in October.
 This year inhabitants of more than 200 cities and towns is Ukraine will be able to see the best documentaries about human rights.
 Docudays UA Travelling Festival will last from October till December and will take place in Kyiv, Dnipropetrovsk, Zaporizhia, Ivano-Frankivsk, Kirovohrad, Lviv, Luhansk, Poltava, Kherson, Chernihiv, Chernivtsi, Ternopil, Volyn, Donetsk, Zhytomyr, Kharkiv, Vinnytsia, Odesa, Sumy, Zakarpattia, Mykolaiv, Rivne and Khmelnytsky regions, as well as Autonomous Republic of Crimea.

-Festival films will be screened in cinema halls, houses of culture, universities, schools, youth clubs, bookstores, libraries, as well as institutions of penitentiary system.
+Festival film screenings and discussions will take place in cinema halls, houses of culture, universities, schools, youth clubs, bookstores, libraries, as well as institutions of penitentiary system.
 Viewers will get an opportunity to talk to well-known human rights defenders, cultural workers and artists.
-Organizers arrange topical discussions and debates, so that the screening of the film motivates viewers to analyze problems highlighted in it and to look for the best ways of solving this problem on local and state levels.

 Travelling Festival’s objective